Trifall07/DeadByDaylight144hzAndVsyncFixer/README.md

 ## Requirements

-Make sure your .Net Framework is up-to-date, you can download/update it [here](https://www.microsoft.com/net/download/framework).
+ - Make sure your .Net Framework is up-to-date, you can download/update it [here](https://www.microsoft.com/net/download/framework).
+ - Note: Releases are EXE only.

 ## Instructions